TouMilou Music logo

 Science

 Analogies – Michiel experiences art and science as mutually reinforcing factors in his life, and approaches them in much the same way.
 Both are sparked by inspiration, imagination and curiosity, and instill a sense of wonder.
-Both are at the same time demanding and rewarding, personal and selfless, individual and communal, humble and extroverted, quirky and orthodox, intuitive and rigorous, which tells you that opposites are not necessarily dichotomous – just like art and science themselves in general.
+Both are at the same time demanding and fulfilling, personal and selfless, individual and communal, quirky and orthodox, intuitive and rigorous, which tells you that opposites are not necessarily dichotomous – just like art and science themselves in general.
 Composition and geology in particular both require you to explore unseen, unheard and unknown worlds.
 And, most importantly, time and timing are everything.

 Intersections – Michiel supported Belgian jazz saxophonist Nathan Daems in developing a geology theme for the Black Flower album Magma (2022) and concert tour Nanokosmos (2023).
 Earlier involvements with the conceptual artworks Sand in the Netherlands (2021) by Lara Almarcegui and The Intimate Earthquake Archive (2016) by Sissel Marie Tonn made Michiel aware of how art in general can help people grasp some of the complex or even controversial matters he deals with at work.
 And lest we forget – one of the line-ups of Kairos Collective originated from a work event, affirming a connection between geology and music established in Michiel’s early youth.
-Music is life.
+Also in that sense, music is life.

 Personal releases